MQTT - Upload PM2.5 Data to LASS System

 This example requires internet connection, so make sure you fill in SSID and PASS into AP information that you wish to connect.

 Also, LASS requires GPS information.
 There is no GPS sensor included in this example, so you must manually provide GPS information.
-Use Google Map to find the coordinates you plan to place your Ameba.
+Use Google Map to find the coordinates of where you plan to place your Ameba.
 You can see in this example that the latitude is 24.7814033, and the longitude is 120.9933676

 Fill in GPS info at gps_lat and gps_lon.

 Then connect sensors according to UART-PlanTower PMS3003 wiring example.

 AMB23 wiring diagram:

 BW16 type C wiring diagram:

 AMB25 wiring diagram: